 She is also concerned about the pressures that developments within the strategic gap would further put on our already pressured schools, community facilities, dental practices and GP Surgeries.

 Caroline has formally objected to both Fareham Borough Council and developers on a number of housing proposals in the Strategic Gap as well as Fareham's Draft Local Plan.
 She is committed to protecting the strategic gap and will continue to campaign against any future plans to use this valuable green space for housing developments.

-Caroline has also objected to a number of housing developments which have threatened green space within the Constituency such as plans for 160 houses on the land West of Old Street.
+Caroline has also objected to a number of housing developments which have threatened green space within the Constituency.
+Most recently, she was disappointed with the independent Planning Inspectorate’s decision on Persimmon Homes application

-The waterfront site at Daedalus was selected to be part of the Government's Direct Commissioning house-building pilot to deliver 200 homes.
-Caroline shared constituents’ concerns about pressures on local infrastructure so she met with the Minister for Housing to discuss the plans.
-Gosport Borough Council bosses joined her to seek reassurance that the investment will deliver infrastructure to support wider commercial development and job creation at the Daedalus waterfront site.
+Caroline has previously met with the Minister for Housing to discuss how this will affect locl infratructure, with Gosport Borough Council bosses joined her to seek reassurance that the investment will deliver infrastructure to support wider commercial development and job creation at the Daedalus waterfront site.